 Going out in public has improved about 30 or 40% percent for immediate symptoms, but delayed symptoms coming the next day have only improved about 20%.

-However, there are a variety of things, like my bath soap, dish soap, laundry soap that has not improved hardly at all.
+However, there are a variety of things, like my bath soap, dish soap, and laundry soap that have not improved hardly at all.

-CFS, Chronic Fatigue - Adrenal Fatigue has improved 5%
+CFS, Chronic Fatigue – Adrenal Fatigue has improved by 5%

 Migraines improved 10%